SEO Friendly Web Design Guidelines

 META Tags Guideline: Include unique page <title> tags and META Description tags for each web page, even if you do not feel like the page has good SEO value.
 Incorporate the same target keywords within your META tags as you use for the bulk content of each web page.
 All META tags should be unique to only the specific web page that it addresses.
 Your page <title> tag should be under 68 characters in length and the META Description tag under 160 characters.
 Do not underestimate the value of your page <title> tag, as it is “ounce per ounce” the most influential portion of your website in regard to content optimization.
 META Description tags do not directly impact search rankings, however they influence click through rates which not only drives more visitors to your website, but also impacts search rankings.
 Google likes to show websites that people click-to often, and your click through rates tell Google that people like your website.

-This SEO-Friendly guideline for website design is not comprehensive, as there is much more to SEO than building a good SEO infrastructure.
+This SEO-friendly web design guideline is not comprehensive, as there is much more to SEO than building a good SEO infrastructure.
 However, this will help you to avoid pitfalls that prohibit a website from the opportunity of capturing competitive search rankings.

 We invite web designers and individuals to work with SharpNET to help produce websites that become amazing tools for businesses.
 We offer industry-leading SEO white label (reselling) solutions for web design companies, as well as SEO campaigns for businesses that work with us directly.
 Contact us today to see how we may work together.